Shaq's Back - Bills DE Lawson Thriving Back Home In Buffalo

 According to Lawson, he hasn't been himself "in a minute."

-"I'm just more comfortable, I can be myself around these guys," an emotional Lawson said.
+"I'm just more comfortable, I can be myself around these guys," said Lawson, a Bills' first-round pick in 2016.
 "They let me be myself.
 Coach (Sean) McDermott lets me be myself.
 This defense, I've been in this system a long [time] so when I came back it was just like a review to me, just picking right back up where I left off at.
 But mostly just being myself, being a talkative Shaq,, and being the player that I was when I was here [before]."

 Read More

-After heading for the sunny shores of Florida in 2020, Lawson saw his productivity drop - particularly after being traded to the Texans in 2021.
-Lawson never settled in down south, and soon headed up to New York via another trade where he made 14 appearances, recording one sack before being released in January.
+After heading for Miami via free agency in 2020, Lawson saw his productivity drop - particularly after being traded to the Texans in 2021.
+Lawson never settled in down south, and soon headed to the New York Jets via another trade where he made 14 appearances, recording one sack before being released in January.

 Now back home, Lawson is back to his old self.